SergiiGlad/devops/linux/loadavg.md

+  top shows you three numbers for the load average: load average: 1.15, 0.95, 0.75

-  You are right to question it, and the key is understanding that load average is not a percentage.
+  the key is understanding that load average is not a percentage.

   The "Bridge" Analogy